 Pacific Dawn deck plan changes 2017 refurbishment review

 The list of deck plan changes after the ship's 2017 drydock refurbishment in Singapore (February 19 - March 15) included:

 - new Aqua Park (state-of-the-art waterpark on its top deck)

 - The "Shell & Bones Seafood & Grill" is part of "The Pantry" (aft-located buffet-style food market) and is complimentary during the day.
-In the evenings, it transforms into an a la carte priced restaurant.
+In the evenings, it transforms into a la carte priced restaurant.
 The seafood menu features popular Australian dishes, like Singaporean Chili Crab (from Queensland) and Steamed Blue Mussels with Wine (from South Australia), The daily grill bar menu offers items like Slow-cooked Beef Short Ribs, Portuguese-style roast chicken, also vegetarian options.